 What substrates and inks work with cold foil?

 Cold foil bonds best to smooth, low-porosity surfaces.
-The following table summarizes suitability:
+The guidance below gives initial artwork and press-trial starting points, not universal product specifications:

 | Substrate | Suitability | Notes |